We'll price match any deal. That's the Genie Guarantee

 Availability can be an issue, though.
 Before getting your heart set on an altnet, use our deals checker to see who serves your immediate area.

-By rolling out new 100% full fibre networks, they can be independent of Openreach and offer superfast speeds on competitive deals.
+By delivering services across new full fibre networks, they can be independent of Openreach and offer superfast speeds on competitive deals.
 Lower monthly prices are also often joined by the promise of no mid-contract rises and money-back guarantees for poor service.

 We think an altnet is definitely worth considering when you're ready to switch broadband providers.